hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Constraints
 Once built, this library will depend on artifacts constructed in other repositories.
-This library would accept Integer.MAX_VALUE -1 participants.
+This library accepts Integer.MAX_VALUE -1 participants.

 ##### Public API:
 ###### `TssService`